 Our professional carers are matched to our clients to support them at home.
 We employ exceptional people who are vetted, trained in caring for specialist conditions such as dementia and supported on a 24-hour basis by our local care management team.
 We pride ourselves on delivering an award-winning, highly personalised home care service which is underpinned by basic principles such as continuity of carer, introductions before care commences, minimum visits of 1 hour and a genuine focus on health and social well-being.

-All of the care we provide is managed from our local offices in Harrogate, North Yorkshire and Wilmslow, Cheshire East.
+All of the care we provide is managed from our local offices in Wilmslow – Cheshire East, West Bridgford – Nottinghamshire and Harrogate – North Yorkshire.
 This is a key reason families use Carefound Home Care as many other care providers are either large national organisations, franchises, or they are focused on providing 15-30 minute care visits under contracts to councils which prevents them from being able to offer a high quality, tailored care service.

 Once care is in place, our local care management team regularly monitors the care we provide through our leading quality assurance processes – this includes an initial review after the first 4-weeks, formal reviews at least every 6 months, annual feedback questionnaires and ongoing monitoring of any concerns, events or issues.
 We also invest a huge amount of time in training, supervising, developing and supporting our home carers which is key to enabling them to provide the highest quality care.